 There are many types of life insurance.
 While individuals have varying financial, familial and health situations, life insurance policies are designed in several ways to support many different situations.
 Term Insurance, Universal Life, and Variable Universal Life differ in many ways and provide varying levels of protection to best fit the policyowner's life needs.

 Term Insurance provides coverage for a specified time period, usually with smaller initial premium payments.

 - Lower initial premiums may fit well into the budget of younger policyholders.

-- Helps to insure that items such as car and house can be paid for in case of early death.
+- Helps to ensure that items such as car and house can be paid for in case of early death.

 - Many policies allow you to convert your term coverage into more permanent insurance without evidence of insurability.